-Below operating income, we had two noteworthy year-over-year fluctuations for the three months ended December 31, 2022 compared to the prior period as follows: (1) we experienced an increase in other income, net, primarily attributable to a year-over-year increase in external interest received due to higher interest rates on operating cash bank accounts, and (2) we recorded a loss on extinguishment of debt of \$0.5 million during the current period due to write-off of debt issuance costs related to the early termination of the Secured Facility, compared to no such loss in the prior year quarter.
-Refer to Note 6 of the notes to our condensed consolidated financial statements in this Form 10-Q for a further discussion of these items.
+Below operating income, we had one noteworthy year-over-year fluctuation for the three and nine months ended June 30, 2023 compared to the prior period.
+Specifically, we experienced an increase in other income, net, primarily attributable to a year-over-year increase in external interest received due to higher interest rates on operating cash bank accounts.